 For those outside Hollywood, you have the power to nix a manuscript or to pass it along to a publisher—but that's about it.
 You don't even have the final say on publication, so you're really only a middle-man.
 And middle-men don't have much power.
 Which is why they're stuck in the middle.

 Power in Hollywood is a different story.
 It depends on how much money you command and on who you know—and sometimes, what you know about them.
-If you are big shot agent with big shot clients with humongous box-office takes, you'll find you have a lot more influence over how decisions get made than you’re colleague who doesn't.
-The truth is small time agents with lesser known clients will find they have trouble getting their phone calls answered and their foot in the door at places with bigger money than what they've dealt with in the past.
+If you are a big-shot agent with big-shot clients with humongous box-office takes, you'll find you have a lot more influence over how decisions get made than your colleague who doesn't.
+The truth is small-time agents with lesser-known clients will find they have trouble getting their phone calls answered and their foot in the door at places with bigger money than what they've dealt with in the past.
 This may sound rude or unfair, and it is definitely hard, but it's just the way it works—unless your dad runs Warner Brothers, of course.
 Then you'll be the most popular small-time agent in town.